-- 1.1 This is the Funding Strategy Statement for the Somerset County Council Pension Fund.
-It has been prepared in accordance with Regulation 58 of the Local Government Pension Scheme Regulations 2013 ("the Regulations") and describes Somerset County Council's strategy, in its capacity as Administering Authority, for the funding of the Somerset County Council Pension Fund ("the Fund"). - 1.2 In accordance with Regulation 58(3), all employers participating within the Somerset County Council Pension Fund have been consulted on the contents of this Statement and their views have been taken into account in formulating the Statement.
-However, the Statement describes a single strategy for the Fund as a whole. - 1.3 The Fund Actuary, Barnett Waddingham LLP, has also been consulted on the contents of this Statement.
+This is the Funding Strategy Statement for the Somerset County Council Pension Fund.
+It has been prepared in accordance with Regulation 58 of the Local Government Pension Scheme Regulations 2013 (the Regulations) and describes Somerset County Council's strategy, in its capacity as administering authority, for the funding of the Somerset County Council Pension Fund (the Fund).

+The Fund Actuary, Barnett Waddingham LLP, has been consulted on the contents of this Statement.